-These factors affect different types of farmers in different ways.
-Cambodia’s small-scale agrarian family farms tend to be rain-fed, utilize native seed, and can afford few inputs.
-These farmers produce mostly for their own households, with any surpluses sold only on the local market.
-Their practices are rooted in traditions that are generations old.
 Like small farmers anywhere they tend to be risk averse and highly vulnerable to flood and drought, pest and disease infestations, and other threats.
 They are often ill-equipped to cope with new challenges such as changing climate and increasing land pressure.
-In 2006, the World Bank reported that the average farm size of rural poor families was less than 1.5 hectares of land, while 40% survived on less than half a hectare.10 Their adoption of chemical fertilizers and pesticides, typically without training, direction in Khmer language, or proper equipment, raise environmental and health concerns.
+Their adoption of chemical fertilizers and pesticides, typically without training, direction in Khmer language, or proper equipment, raise environmental and health concerns.
 Small farmers also tend to have limited access to markets.

 In contrast, large-scale producers are constrained by infrastructure limitations and low levels of skilled labor.
-Some companies have also met conflicts with local communities, regarding land and natural resources rights.11
+Some companies have also met conflicts with local communities, regarding land and natural resources rights.9

-While the government’s research for development planning expects this to increase to 910,000 tonnes by 2018,20 there are also simultaneous reports of falling fish numbers due to considerable pressure from environmental changes and population growth.
-One study cites predictions of a 40-60 percent decline in inland fishery yields for both Vietnam and Cambodia “in the foreseeable future”.21
+There are pressures on fish numbers from environmental changes and population growth.
+One study cites predictions of a 40–60 percent decline in inland fishery yields for both Vietnam and Cambodia “in the foreseeable future”.22

 Cambodia exports fish, prawns, crabs, and other seafood to China, Japan, Russia and some ASEAN countries.
 The EU has banned fish imports from Cambodia, citing Cambodia’s failure to implement and comply with international legal obligations.
 Examples are that Cambodia does not act against illegal fishing by non-Cambodian vessels flying the Cambodian flag,23 and also lacks a legal framework, and effective monitoring, inspection and catch certification schemes.24